-School board president: Rescind Wisconsin guard firing
+Union official: Fired Wisconsin school guard gets job back

 Reyes had said last week she wanted the district to resolve a grievance over Anderson’s firing as quickly as possible.

-A district spokeswoman didn’t immediately respond to a message from The Associated Press seeking comment on Reyes’ statement.

-The school fired Anderson on Wednesday, but the Boys & Girls Club of Dane County hired him and he’s starting Monday.
+The school fired Anderson on Wednesday, but the Boys & Girls Club of Dane County hired him and he started Monday.

 “I didn’t have an opportunity to be mad, scared, worried or anything.
 I just got hit with a busload of love,” Anderson said.